5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)

 Matrix B is( -2 7 5& 1 3 -9) with a dimension of (2×3).

-In part a), it is required to find the transpose of a matrix (A)T. We will transfer columns into rows following the proper sequence.
+In part a), we need to find the transpose of a matrix (A)T. We will transfer columns into rows following the proper sequence.
 We will get the value of (A)T as (3 5& -4 2 & 1 6) of dimension (3×2).

-Again we get the matrix which is the transpose of (A)T. The result will produce a matrix that is the same as matrix A.
+Again, we get the matrix, the transpose of (A)T. The result will produce a matrix that is the same as matrix A.

 A solved problem 1.3 part A.